 Are residents with dementia allowed to wander in a safely monitored, controlled environment?
 Does the community foster an open memory care environment, in which residents are free to move about and interact, with attentive staff close by to assist as necessary?

-Has the community ever been sanctioned by licensing bodies, health department, or by the state Centers for Medicare & Medicaid Services (CMS)?
+Has the community ever been sanctioned by licensing bodies, health departments, or by the state Centers for Medicare & Medicaid Services (CMS)?
 Has it passed all its regulatory and safety inspections with perfect or near-perfect scores?

 6. Does the community pay close attention to resident hygiene?

 Residents in a quality personal care community should appear well put together.
-They should be freshly bathed, combed and attentively groomed.
+They should be freshly bathed, combed, and attentively groomed.
 Obvious hygiene issues could indicate that a facility’s staff is overworked or under-attentive.

-7. What medical, wellness and assisted living services does the community provide on-site?
+7. What medical, wellness, and assisted living services does the community provide on-site?